 Certain amounts can be added to the sale price upon payment.
 Those amounts are required under the provisions of a law or regulation and must be collected and remitted to a public authority.
 These refer to amounts such as:

 Prohibited practices related to the advertising of the sale price

 All merchants, manufacturers and advertisers are prohibited from:

-- indicating only periodic instalments that must be made to buy a small appliance without displaying its total cost more prominently;
+- indicating only periodic instalments that must be made to buy an appliance without displaying its total cost more prominently;

 - demanding a higher price than advertised;